HPV vaccine

 Human papillomavirus (HPV) vaccines are vaccines intended to provide acquired immunity against infection by certain types of human papillomavirus.
 The first HPV vaccine became available in 2006.
-Currently there are six licensed HPV vaccines: three bivalent (protect against two types of HPV), two quadrivalent (against four), and one nonavalent vaccine (against nine) All have excellent safety profiles and are highly efficacious, or have met immunobridging standards.
+Currently there are six licensed HPV vaccines: three bivalent (protect against two types of HPV), two quadrivalent (against four), and one nonavalent vaccine (against nine).
+All have excellent safety profiles and are highly efficacious, or have met immunobridging standards.
 All of them protect against HPV types 16 and 18, which are together responsible for approximately 70% of cervical cancer cases globally.
 The quadrivalent vaccines provide additional protection against HPV types 6 and 11.
-The nonavalent provides additional protection against HPV types 31, 33, 45, 52 and 58.
+The nonavalent one provides additional protection against HPV types 31, 33, 45, 52 and 58.
 It is estimated that HPV vaccines may prevent 70% of cervical cancer, 80% of anal cancer, 60% of vaginal cancer, 40% of vulvar cancer, and show more than 90% effectiveness in preventing HPV-positive oropharyngeal cancers.
 They also protect against penile cancer.
 They additionally prevent genital warts (also known as anogenital warts), with the quadrivalent and nonavalent vaccines providing virtually complete protection.
-The WHO recommends a one or two-dose schedule for girls aged 9–14 years, the same for girls and women aged 15–20 years, and two doses with a 6-month interval for women older than 21 years.
+The World Health Organization (WHO) recommends a one or two-dose schedule for girls aged 9–14 years, the same for girls and women aged 15–20 years, and two doses with a six-month interval for women older than 21 years.
 The vaccines provide protection for at least five to ten years.